Changing Your Name After Divorce

-Under the law, a divorced person has the right to change her name, according to lawyers in Milwaukee WI.
+Under the law, a divorced person has the right to change her name, according to a lawyer.
 You do not have to worry about this because it is really easy and simple.
 The first thing that you need to do is to secure a copy of an official application then fill it out with the necessary information.
 The form is available online so you can download it at the convenience of your own home.
 If you want to be sure that you will get the right form, you can go to the clerk of court and inquire about it.

 Upon filing the application form, you also need to present a valid photo identification card and pay the applicable fees.
 In the form, there is a requirement to indicate your current full name, your day of birth, current residence and the names of your parents.
 Most importantly, your form must contain the name that you wish to have after the divorce.
 The application form must be completed in the presence of a notary public or an authorized clerk of court.

 It must be noted that the petition for name change is a special proceeding.
 The presence of a good attorney is highly recommended.
 When it comes to changing your name, you can seek for the assistance of a lawyer.
 He or she can take care of all the legal steps that are necessary to effect the name change.
 He can also protect your interests as you wait for the order of the court approving the name change.

 Changing Name During a Divorce

 There is also a chance that your name may change at the time of the divorce, which is something a divorce attorney would help you through.
 However, the court does not automatically grant this.
 Under the law, there is a requirement for the filing of the petition for a name change.
 This can be done in two ways.
 The first way is upon the institution of the divorce case, the spouse who wants to change their name must include a prayer for such in their petition for divorce.
 The second way is to include a prayer for the name change in an answer to the spouse's complaint.